 The Edward Jones logo uses two types of typefaces.
 The first one is Clarendon, a classic serif font.
 The second font resembles Acumin Pro Semi-Condensed Black with minor modifications.

-The company’s color palette consists of attractive colors that catch the eye and carry significant meaning: yellow represents gold, light gray signifies silver, and green symbolizes dollars.
+The company’s color palette features eye-catching hues that carry significant meaning: yellow represents gold, light gray signifies silver, and green symbolizes dollars.
 Black and white are also present to maintain balance.